crispab/codekvast/README.md

 ### Technology Stack

-The following stack is used when developing Codekvast:
+The following stack is used when developing Codekvast (in alphabetical order):

+1. Angular2
+1. AspectJ (in Load-Time Weaving mode)
+1. Docker 1.10.3+ and Docker Compose 1.6.2+ (For running MariaDB and Codekvast Warehouse)
 1. Github
+1. Gradle
+1. H2 database (disk persistent data, server embedded in Codekvast Daemon)
 1. Java 8 (the collector is built with Java 6)
-1. AspectJ (in Load-Time Weaving mode)
-1. TypeScript
-1. Angular2
-1. Spring Boot
 1. Lombok
-1. H2 database (disk persistent data, server embedded in Codekvast Daemon)
 1. MariaDB 10+ (Codekvast Warehouse)
+1. Node Package Manager (npm)
+1. Spring Boot
-1. Gradle
+1. TypeScript
-1. Docker 1.10.3+ and Docker Compose 1.6.2+ (For integration testing and running Codekvast Warehouse)

 ### Directory structure